 The greatest moment was when she told the representatives my name.
 I had been Danish for so long... but she, she told them I was Mohammed Syed.

 Danish is my middle name.
-In Pakistani cultures you are only known as such.
+In Pakistani cultures you are known by such.
 Mohammed was the title and Syed was my bloodline.

-Peculiarly only I was named Syed in my family.
-From my dad, mom, and to my siblings, they were all last named Rizvi.
+Peculiarly, only I was named Syed in my family.
+From my dad, to my mom, to my siblings, they were all last named Rizvi.

 I don't know to this day a story worthy of remembering.
 The basic knowledge is that some time in Pakistan my Grandfather was a doctor.
 There were many doctors named Syed in the hospital. to avoid confusion some doctors changed their names.
 Thus my dad and his kin were affected in to the name Rizvi.
 To keep our legacy going, I as the heir to our bloodline and name, being the only boy amongst my kin, was named Syed.